-What is RxPhoto?
+What Is RxPhoto?

 In an image-centric world, before and after photos are practices’ #1 tool for converting consultations into procedures.
 We at RxPhoto have seen firsthand how important visual aids are in moving cosmetic patients through the buyer’s journey.

-iPad Portrait Take high-quality and consistent before and after photos in a repeatable process.
+Take high-quality and consistent before and after photos in a repeatable process.

-iPad Landscape Use those photos to convert consultations to procedures and cross-sell products.
+Use those photos to convert consultations to procedures and cross-sell products.

 In the RxPhoto Cosmetic Consumer Analysis Report, we surveyed over 1,000 consumers researching cosmetic procedures and an overwhelming 74.8% stated that they would NOT CONSIDER a medical practice if that practice did not have a before and after gallery.